Full Name: Marvin Gay

 Single "I Heard It Through the Grapevine" was released in 1968 and was Gaye's first no. 1 Billboard single.
 He followed it up with "M.P.G." his best-selling album during the 1960s.

 In 1970 Gaye recorded "What's Going On" after witnessing police brutality.
-Berry Gordy, the head of Motown initially refused to release it until an ultimatum by Gaye.
+Berry Gordy, the head of Motown initially refused to release it until an ultimatum by Gaye that he would not record material until it was released.
+Eventually, Motown relented, and the song went to number two on the Billboard Hot 100 chart.

 In 1971 Gaye signed a new recording deal with Motown worth $1 million, the highest for any black artist at the time.
 In 1973 he released his most successful album "Let's Get it On", bringing him mainstream success.
 The album has consistently ranked on best of lists ever since, including being inducted into the Grammy Hall of Fame and regarded as a landmark in Soul music.

 Gaye was shot and killed by his abusive father after an argument in 1984.
-His father was later diagnosed with a brain tumour.
+His father was later diagnosed with a brain tumor.

 - 1971-01-20 Single "What's Going On" by Marvin Gaye about police brutality is released